OLIMEX/OLINUXINO/HARDWARE/A64-OLinuXino/README.md

 PDF exports of the schematics are found in this folder.
 Deisgn files are found in the folders, each folder features all required files for a specific hardware revision as indicated by the folder name.
 To access the design files you need the latest beta version of KiCAD.
 Using the latest stable version usually will NOT suffice.

-The initial release of A64-OLinuXino boards was revision C. Starting hardware revision D, each variant of A64-OLinuXino has own schematic.
-The three variants of the board so far are:
+The initial release of A64-OLinuXino boards was revision C. The six variants of the board so far are:

-* A64-OLinuXino-1G has 1GB RAM, no extras (no flash memory, no WIFI/BLE module)
+* A64-OLinuXino-1G with 1GB RAM but NO flash and NO WiFi/BLE connectivity

-* A64-OLinuXino-1G16GW
+* A64-OLinuXino-1Ge16GW with 1GB RAM and 16GB extra eMMC flash and extra WiFi/BLE module

+* A64-OLinuXino-1Ge16GW-EA with 1GB RAM and 16GB extra eMMC flash and extra WiFi/BLE module + external antenna

-* A64-OLinuXino-1G4GW has 1GB RAM memory, 4GB eMMC flash memory, extra WIFI/BLE module
+* A64-OLinuXino-1Ge4GW with 1GB RAM and 4GB extra eMMC flash and extra WiFi/BLE module

+* A64-OLinuXino-1Gs16M with 1GB RAM, no NAND or eMMC flash, no WiFi/BLE, extra 16MB SPI flash

-* A64-OLinuXino-2G16G-IND has 2GB RAM, 16GB extra flash but NO WiFi/BLE module; with components that work in the industrial -40+85C temperature range
+* A64-OLinuXino-2Ge8G-IND with 2GB RAM and 8GB extra flash but NO WiFi/BLE connectivity; with components that work in the industrial -40+85C temperature range

 ### Hardware revision changes log: